 Data Collection

-The first step involved is gathering feedback from physicians, nurses, and office staff who utilize endocrinology EMRs.
-Feedback was gathered with the help of structured surveys, interviews, and reviews from publicly available sources.
+The first step involved gathering feedback from physicians, nurses, and office staff who utilize these systems.
+Feedback was collected with the help of structured surveys, interviews, and reviews.
 We only used information from users in clinical practice environments to maintain relevance.

 Thematic Review

-Common topics and trends were examined from the collected feedback.
-All the similar responses were grouped together to highlight recurring points mentioned by users.
-This helped us summarize the reported features and limitations.
+Common topics and trends were analyzed from the collected feedback.
+Similar responses were grouped together to highlight recurring points mentioned by users.
+This helped us summarize the reported benefits and limitations.

 Prioritization

-Rather than relying on the presumed impact, we organized the points based on recurrence and clarity.
-Our goal in prioritizing the pros and cons was to present the information in a structured fashion.
+Instead of relying on presumed impact, points were organized based on recurrence and clarity.
+This ensured that the pros and cons reflected user-reported priorities in a structured way.

 Presentation Of Findings

-The following is the list that showcases pros and cons in a straightforward format, offering a user-centered summary to support awareness and help readers compare different endocrinology EMR platforms.
+The final list presents pros and cons in a straightforward format, offering a user-centered summary to support awareness and help readers compare different endocrinology EMR platforms.

 AdvancedMD